sergiocollado/potpourri/Notes_on_distributed_systems.md

 ### Partitioin failure

 At least 2 component of the system continue to run, but cannot communicate.
 Usually partition failuer, is a temporal issue, but they have to be taken into account in order to design a robust algorithm.
-The solution to a partition can be a trade-off between the system's reliability and consistency. -> CAP priinciple: Consistensy Availability Partitioning (Eric Brewer) https://en.wikipedia.org/wiki/CAP_theorem
+The solution to a partition can be a trade-off between the system's reliability and consistency. -> CAP principle: Consistency - Availability - Partitioning tolerance (Eric Brewer) https://en.wikipedia.org/wiki/CAP_theorem

 To detect a partition, the cuorum algorithm is used: